busterbn/findbolig-nu/README.md

 pip install poetry
 ```

-#### Step 2: Set Up the Project
+#### Step 2: Install the dependencies
-Install the dependencies:
+Execute the following command:
 ```bash
 poetry install
 ```

-#### Step 3: Run the Script
+#### Step 3: Start the application
-Execute the script:
+Execute the following command:
 ```bash
 poetry run src/app.py
 ```

-Alternatively, you can use the Makefile for simplified commands if you're a pro:
+#### Or if you're a pro
+Let make do it by execute the following commands:
 ```bash
 make init  # Installs dependencies make run   # Runs the script